You’ll find a Trading Plan example and template (below), but first…

 The main point of a trading plan is to keep you calm and relaxed during a trade, as all thinking should have been done prior to your entry – not during your trade.
 Professional traders are relaxed and composed when trading.
 Amateurs are nervous before the trade and reckless during the trade.

 Keep your trading plan dynamic!
-Modify it (only) when your experience and knowledge of the markets (grows), and your trading activities & data analysis tell you to do so… but never during a trade or trading session!
+Modify it (only) when your experience and knowledge of the markets (grows), and your trading activities & data analysis tell you to do so… never during a trade or trading session!

 Once your trading plan is complete, you’ll find that trading will become more objective, you will be less emotional, and your trades will be more selective.
 It will add structure and organization to each trading session.
 It will be your ally when dealing with unexpected moves in the market, rather than making unjustified decisions when a trade does not go as expected.

 Abide by the classic market saying, “Plan Your Trade and Trade Your Plan.”

 Why am I trading:

 I recognize that Trading is one of the most challenging and rewarding professions on earth.
 I welcome the challenge, and through: education, consistency & persistence, a specific trading plan, proper mindset and the right tools, I will overcome the challenges and succeed and prosper in the financial trading arena.
 This will allow me to govern my own path and destiny without having to rely on anyone else for my well-being.

 What is my Approach: